mapbox/mapbox-unity-sdk/documentation/docs/05-changelog.md

 *08/01/2017*

+*Please note: our next release will end support for the Unity 5.x lifecycle.
+We look forward to taking advantage of Unity 2017 optimizations and features.*

 ##### Upgrade Instructions
 - As always, please remove older versions before installing!
 - `TypeFilter` now uses an array.
 You will need to update your filters!